Bow Falls and Bow River, Banff, Canada

 Reference Bow Falls on Alltrails, Bow Falls on TripAdvisor, Bow River on Wikipedia

-Other Canada blog posts
+Other Canada posts you might find interesting

 Instagram @SylvieFSmith